piceaTech/ember-rapid-forms/README.md

 ### Version Support

-The Plugin starting from version 0.8.0 doesn't support ember versions below 1.12.
-If you need support for this work with a version < 0.8.0
+The Plugin starting from version 1.0.0 doesn't activly support ember versions below 1.13.
+If you need support for this work with a version < 1.0.0 or alternativly use https://github.com/indexiatech/ember-forms

 ## Plugin Development